CamilleScholtz/prt/README.md

 * Pretty much everything port related is defined in `config.toml`.
 The git repos you want to pull (if you choose to use `prt pull` over `ports -u`), repo ordering, aliasing, et cetera.

-* `prt` has less commands, I implemented only things I acvutally use myself (as of now).
+* `prt` has less commands, I implemented only things I actually use myself (as of now).

 * I tried to keep `prt` pretty minimal. `prt-get` is around 7500 lines of C++, `prt` is around 2000 lines of go.